brunobarbagelata/react-full-stack/Readme.md

 ## Features

-- See nearby event suggestions
+- Add tasks to your list
-- Search events by name, location and date
+- See task details
-- See event details
+- Edit task details
-- Leave comments
+- Delete task
 - Optimized for mobile